mnot/I-D/rfc7320bis/draft.md

 "foo_app.example.com" is meaningful or triggers special handling in URIs.

 However, applications MAY nominate or constrain the port they use, when applicable.
-For example, BarApp could run over port nnnn (provided that it is properly registred).
+For example, BarApp could run over port nnnn (provided that it is properly registered).